Sequential Cursed Equilibrium: Introduction

 In contemporaneous work, \cite{FPP2023} proposed a different generalization of cursed equilibrium to dynamic games.
-Their solution concept is defined for multi-stage games with observed actions.\footnote{This class rules out the trading game with the fictitious player, as well as auctions with entry.} Their concept, $\chi$-cursed sequential equilibrium ($\chi$-CSE), posits that players respond as though the other players' actions are independent of the other players' types with probability $\chi \in [0,1]$, independently across stages.
-As a result, players are slow to update their beliefs about the other players' types.
+Their solution concept, $\chi$-cursed sequential equilibrium ($\chi$-CSE), is defined for multi-stage games with observed actions.\footnote{This class rules out the trading game with the fictitious player, as well as auctions with entry.} $\chi$-CSE starts from the following premise: Cursed players in a Bayesian game neglect how other players' actions depend on other players' types.
+We can generalize this to dynamic games by having cursed players be slow to update about opponent types, after observing the public history.

+Formally, under $\chi$-CSE, players respond as though the other players' actions are independent of the other players' types with probability $\chi \in [0,1]$, independently across stages.
+Thus, players treat the public history as less informative than it truly is.

+$\chi$-CSE posits that players learn fully from exogenous information (their own type), but under-infer from endogenous information (the public history).
+By contrast, SCE posits that players learn from exogenous and endogenous information in the same way.

-The approach of \cite{FPP2023} does not aim to solve the problems that we have identified here.
-Firstly, under $\chi$-CSE, players are only cursed about types, and not about endogenous information.
-Secondly, under $\chi$-CSE, players do not learn differently from hypothetical versus observed events; $\chi$-CSE predicts that the simultaneous and sequential trading games result in the same behavior, as \Cref{tab:example_comparison} reports.
-Even if we restrict attention to multi-stage games with observed actions, $\chi$-CSE is not a refinement of SCE, nor \textit{vice versa}.\footnote{For instance, $\chi$-CSE diverges from SCE on the games studied in \Cref{sec:pivotal_voting} and \Cref{sec:learning_from_prices}.
-It predicts that the experimental manipulations do not affect behavior. $\chi$-CSE is not defined for the game in \Cref{sec:auctions_with_learning}. \cite{fong2023note} compare $\chi$-CSE and SCE in detail.}
+In some games, $\chi$-CSE and SCE make starkly different predictions.
+Under $\chi$-CSE, players do not learn differently from hypothetical versus observed events.
+For example, $\chi$-CSE predicts that the simultaneous and sequential trading games result in the same behavior, as \Cref{tab:example_comparison} reports. $\chi$-CSE is not a refinement of SCE, nor \textit{vice versa}.
+For instance, $\chi$-CSE diverges from SCE on the games studied in \Cref{sec:pivotal_voting} and \Cref{sec:learning_from_prices}.\footnote{$\chi$-CSE is not defined for the game in \Cref{sec:auctions_with_learning}.} It predicts that the experimental manipulations do not affect behavior.
+We contrast SCE and $\chi$-CSE in \Cref{app:SCE_CSE_diff}.\footnote{\cite{fong2023note} also compare $\chi$-CSE and SCE in detail.}

 The paper proceeds as follows: We formally define sequential cursed equilibrium and state an existence result (\Cref{sec:def_existence}).
 We show that SCE reduces to ICE in simultaneous Bayesian games (\Cref{sec:simultaneous_bayesian}).
 We generalize SCE to allow partial cursedness (\Cref{sec:chi_psi_SCE}).
 We then study three experiments about hypothetical thinking that falsify both BNE and CE, and find that the treatment effects are consistent with SCE (\Cref{sec:applications}).
 We adapt the main ideas to dynamic auctions (\Cref{sec:dynamic_auctions}).
 We discuss limitations in \Cref{sec:discussion}.
 Proofs omitted from the main text are in \Cref{app:proofs}.